MemoonaTahira/Traffic_Violation_Classification/readme.md

 Test it using same steps as before from [here](#6-using-swagger-ui-once-the-service-is-runnnig-locally)

-## 10. Deployment of bentoML as a service to Cloud:
+## 9. Deployment of bentoML as a service to Cloud:

 I will deploy my docker image (traffic_violation_classifier:ga4yxpdbbc676aav) from step 8 to Mobegeniu, but for that I need to first push my image to DockerHub.

-## 11: Setting up DockerHub
+## 10: Setting up DockerHub:

 - Create an account and verify it
 - Choose free plan and create a repository with a name that reflects your service, e.g. traffic_violation_classification